robiulhr/cute-express/docs/guide/writing_middleware.md

 ---
-title: Writing middleware for use in Tiny Express apps
+title: Writing middleware for use in Cute Express apps
 ---

-# Writing middleware for use in Tiny Express apps
+# Writing middleware for use in Cute Express apps

 ## Overview

 Middleware functions are functions that have access to the [request object (req)](/api_reference/api_reference_1.x.html#request), the [response object (res)](/api_reference/api_reference_1.x.html#response), and the next function in the application’s request-response cycle.
-The next function is a function in the Tiny Express router which, when invoked, executes the middleware succeeding the current middleware.
+The next function is a function in the Cute Express router which, when invoked, executes the middleware succeeding the current middleware.

 Middleware functions can perform the following tasks: